The History of FiSH

 2019 – Jenny Hughes is awarded the British Empire Medal in the New Years Honours List.
 Lunch Clubs are launched in Barnes and East Sheen.
 A partnership with MeetUpMondays and the Hare & Hounds is established as a regular activity.

-2020 - A new chair exercise class is begun in East Sheen in partnership with Sheen Lane Health Centre.
-A third bus, 'Jenny' joins the FiSH fleet and 'Jubilee' is renamed 'Andy' to celebrate all that Jenny and Andy Hughes contributed to FiSH.
-A new Parkinson's Group is launched.
-Clare Smith, temporarily joins the staff, on secondment from Waitrose.
+2020 – A new chair exercise class is begun in East Sheen in partnership with Sheen Lane Health Centre.
+A third bus, ‘Jenny’ joins the FiSH fleet and ‘Jubilee’ is renamed ‘Andy’ to celebrate all that Jenny and Andy Hughes contributed to FiSH.
+A new Parkinson’s Group is launched.
+The Coronavirus pandemic impacts the world and FiSH responds with the busiest period in its history.